 These two tools are consistently the top-rated CRM solutions and are used by thousands of companies worldwide.

 But which one should you go with?
-Let’s compare HubSpot vs. Salesforce by exploring their core features, pricing, and how they compare with each other.
+Let’s compare HubSpot vs Salesforce by exploring their core features, pricing, pros, and cons.

 - Starter: Starting at $45/user/month

 - Robust free plan able to compete with many paid CRMs.

 - Various plans are suitable for businesses of all sizes.